 PETER CETERA "GLORY OF LOVE"

-This 80s pop-rock ballad was very much of its time, being beautifully crafted with deep and meaningful lyrics, but having that cheesy power ballad production that only the 80s could produce.
+This pop-rock ballad from 1986 was very much of its time, being beautifully crafted with deep and meaningful lyrics, but having that wonderful power ballad style of production that only the 80s could produce!

 As a solo artist, the American singer/songwriter Peter Cetera was a one hit wonder in the UK, with "Glory Of Love" being his only major hit.
 The song became the 26th best-selling single of 1986, reaching its highest position at No.3 on 14th September.